 Remove NVM-Managed Node.js from Fedora

 To remove one NVM-managed version, uninstall that major directly.
-To remove the whole NVM toolchain, delete the NVM directory, the npm cache it created in your home directory, and the shell init block that loads NVM.
+To remove the whole NVM toolchain, delete the NVM directory and the shell init block that loads NVM.
+Keep ~/.npm unless you deliberately want to remove your user-level npm cache and global package metadata.

-The next commands permanently delete every Node.js version installed through NVM, along with npm packages stored under your NVM tree.
+The next command permanently deletes every Node.js version installed through NVM, along with npm packages stored under your NVM tree.
 If you want to keep one project runtime, uninstall individual versions first instead of removing the whole directory.

 rm -rf ~/.nvm